ngimenez82/Childcare_ML/README.md

 ## Citation

-> Felipe-Calvo, D., Giménez-Nadal, J. I., & Molina, J. A. (2025). *Work Interruptions and Childcare: Exploring the Child Penalty in the Labour Market*.
+> Felipe-Calvo, D., Giménez-Nadal, J. I., & Molina, J. A. (2025). *Work Interruptions and Penalty: The role of parental gender*.

 ## Contact